Discourse Series

 • Estimated Time: ~9 hours

-• Time is allocated during each session for this activity.
+• Time is allocated during each session for reflection.

 • Estimated Time: ~15 minutes per session = 1 hour total